logto-io/logto/packages/connectors/connector-kook/README.md

 ## Get started

-If you don't know the concept of the connector or don't know how to add this connector to your Sign-in experience, please see [Logto tutorial](https://docs.logto.io/docs/tutorials/get-started/enable-social-sign-in).

 KOOK connector enables end-users to sign in to your application using their own KOOK account via KOOK OAuth 2.0 authentication protocol.

 ## Create an Application in the KOOK Developer Center